-The goal of IoT is to extend internet connectivity from standard devices like computer, mobile, tablet to relatively dumb devices like a toaster.
-IoT makes virtually everything “”smart,”” by improving aspects of our life with the power of data collection, AI algorithm, and networks.
+The goal of IoT is to extend internet connectivity from standard devices like computers, mobile, and tablets to relatively dumb devices like a toaster.
+IoT makes virtually everything “smart,” by improving aspects of our life with the power of data collection, AI algorithms, and networks.
 The thing in IoT can also be a person with a diabetes monitor implant, an animal with tracking devices, etc. Connecting up all these different objects and adding sensors to them adds a level of digital intelligence to devices that would be otherwise dumb, enabling them to communicate real-time data without involving a human being.
 The Internet of Things is making the fabric of the world around us smarter and more responsive, merging the digital and physical universes.

 Here are some other articles that we think might interest you: